 TIRANA, July 10

 2018 was the Nationwide Year of Skanderbeg.
-Albanian institutions and citizens all over the country observev the 550th death anniversary of National Hero Gjergj Kastrioti Skenderbeu.
-The name and life of the most prominent personality in the Albanian history are strongly connected to the city of Kruja.
+Albanian institutions and citizens all over the country observed the 550th death anniversary of National Hero Gjergj Kastrioti Skenderbeu.
+The name and life of the most prominent personality in Albanian history are strongly connected to the city of Kruja.

 The official logo for 2018, The Nationwide Year of Skanderbeg, credit Wikimedia

 A must-visit destination in Albania, located about 37 km away from the capital city, Kruja lies on the lower rugged slopes of a mountain named after the city.

 You can reach the city from Tirana by bus or by car.
 Go to the Bus Station for the Northern Region at Dritan Hoxha Street.
 Tirana e Re, Kamza, and Instituti city bus lines stop near the station.
 You’ll find the place near to the van drivers yelling Durres, Durres, hajde Durres.
 According to the timetable listing, there’s a bus from Tirana to Kruja at 10:00, 11:00, 13:00, 15:00, 17:00, 18:00.
 The bus ticket price is Lek 100 or €0.79 (depending on the exchange rate) for the short trip on air-conditioned buses.

 The road follows the itinerary Tirana, Kamza, Fushe-Kruja, Kruja.
 With the exception of a few road sections near Fushe-Kruja that need improvements, the road is OK.
 It meanders through olive groves in the beginning and into a pine forest as the bus climbs the hilly terrain.